tobydriscoll/udmath351/notes/system/phase_plane.md

 ### Saddle

-When the eigenvalues are real and of different signs, the steady state is called a {term}`saddle`.
+When the eigenvalues are real and of different signs, the steady state is called a **saddle**.
 A saddle point is always unstable.
 The part of the solution along the negative eigenvector decays away, but the contribution from the positive eigenvector grows with time.

 Here is a phase plane plot for $\mathbf{A}=\twomat{-2}{-3}{-6}{-5}$, which has eigenvalues $1$ and $-8$.